Dental FillingsAn Overview

 Dental Fillings What to Expect

-A dental filling is a routine dental procedure.
-Most patients experience little to no discomfort during their dental filling.
+A dental filling is a relatively routine and simple treatment that can be completed during a single visit.
+Most of our patients experience little to no discomfort during their dental filling.
 Our dental care team will do everything they can to ensure your optimal comfort during treatment.
+In most cases, a local anesthetic can be used to make you feel comfortable.

-Dr. Perkins will gently scrape the affected tooth of any damaged or diseased tissue.
-The tooth is thoroughly cleaned and prepared for the filling material.
+Dr. Perkins will begin the treatment by gently scraping off any damaged or diseased tissue from the affected tooth.
+The tooth is then thoroughly cleaned and prepared for the filling material.
 Once prepared, the chosen dental filling material will be placed.
 Dr. Perkins will sculpt the material into place for optimal comfort and aesthetics.
 A special blue light activates the drying agent in the resin and forms a tight seal to the tooth.
 Dental fillings are designed to stabilize the tooth structure and reduce the risk of future decay.

 For an inlay or onlay, Dr. Perkins will take digital images of the prepared and cleaned tooth.
 Our in-house dental lab technician will use the images to create an inlay or onlay that will securely fit the damaged tooth sealing out future decay.
 The patient will be asked to return to our Dunnellon, FL dentist office once the restoration is complete for a final placement and fit.